 When you have finalized the proclamation and received any required approvals within your organization, submit the proclamation to your local official’s office and allow time for the official to review and sign the document.
 Follow up to check the status of the proclamation until you receive the signed copy

 STEP 3: Publicize

 Once you have the signed proclamation, publicize it!
 Visit local businesses, libraries, schools, college campuses, and/or government buildings to see if they will allow you to display copies of your proclamation.
 You can also arrange a press conference or town hall meeting and have your local official sign the proclamation there as an additional publicity option.
-The event can be accompanied by a roundtable discussion about the wide range of cybersecurity job opportunities, how cybersecurity plays a vital role in the lives of Americans, and how building a national cybersecurity workforce enhances America’s national security and promotes economic prosperity.
+The event can be accompanied by a roundtable discussion about the wide range of cybersecurity job opportunities, how cybersecurity plays a vital role in global society and showcase how building a global workforce enhances each nation’s security and promotes economic prosperity.
 Lastly, you can have your proclamation featured in a local publication to increase awareness.
 Distribute electronic copies of the document to the “local” or “metro” desk of your town’s newspapers, along with a press release to announce the signing of the Cybersecurity Career Awareness Week proclamation.

 Don’t forget to post a copy of your proclamation on your organization’s website and share it via Facebook, your organization’s blog, social media channels including Twitter using #cybercareerweek and #mycyberjob.